Star 历史趋势

 ⚠️ Security Notice

 MikroDash is designed to run on your local network only.
-It has no built-in HTTPS or role-based access control.
+It has no built-in HTTPS (terminate TLS at a reverse proxy if you need it).

 Do not expose MikroDash directly to the internet.
-Doing so would allow anyone to:
+Doing so would allow anyone (in an unauthenticated mode) to:

 • View live data from your router (traffic, clients, connections, firewall rules, logs)